aigis-styleguide/aigis/src/en/Documantation/comment_syntax.md

 ---

 In aigis, Documenting __component's configuration__ and __component's documentation__ in comment block (<code>&#047;&#042; ~ &#042;&#047;</code>).
-The block is surrounded by `---` is configuration (YAML) and after yaml block is a documentation (Markdown).
+The block is surrounded by `---` is configuration (YAML) and after YAML block is a documentation (Markdown).

 ````css
 ---